How to align your marketing with your business goals using OKRs

 You don’t need a dozen OKRs or a complicated strategy to make an impact.
 Start with:

-• One clear business objective
+• Some clear business objectives

 • Measurable, time-based key results